distributed-sys/ec2tools/README.md

 ## About

-This is a lightweight toolset designed to manage small clusters using Amazon EC2 spot instances.
+This is a python package for managing Amazon EC2 spot instances based small clusters.

 ## Install